-www.top-color.com.cn Topcolor: delivering premium for the customer Zhuhai Topcolor Image Products Inc (Topcolor) was established in 2008 as a manufacturer and supplier of remanufactured inkjet cartridges.
+Zhuhai Topcolor Image Products Inc (Topcolor) was established in 2008 as a manufacturer and supplier of remanufactured inkjet cartridges.
 Joe Lee (pictured) is sales director of Topcolor and has worked in the aftermarket for more than 30 years focusing on international business particularly in Europe and America-with Topcolor.
-"We have two plants-one in Zhuhai and the other in Beihai which occupy 22,000 m," said Lee who hails from come from Hong Kong.
+"We have two plants-one in Zhuhai and the other in Beihaiwhich occupy 22,000 m2," said Lee who hails from come from Hong Kong.
 Lee enjoys introducing the modern Topcolor factory to worldwide customers, "We have a high-standard, recycling system for every single cartridge," Lee explained.
 "Nowadays remanufacturing is an industry that is highly certified and licensed, but it means Topcolor can continue to focus on the long-term development of its remanufactured inks!"

-Chipjet en.chipjet.com.cn Chipjet: innovation and reliabilty As a young and brilliant tech company leader, Martin Wang (pictured) has never slowed his pace for moving ahead.
+Chipjet: innovation and reliability As a young and brilliant tech company leader, Martin Wang (pictured) has never slowed his pace for moving ahead.
 His goal is to lead Chipjet Technology (Chipjet) to become first-class chip solutions provider, professional design house and a trusted partner.
 Founded in 2007, Chipjet focuses on the design, development and production of printing consumable chips which possess the company's independent intellectual property products having achieved 280 patents.
 "Based on the values of innovation, effort, excellence, and win-win, Chipjet will consistently pursue breakthroughs and innovations in technology, management, service, and product quality," Wang said.
 "We strive to fulfill the responsibilities and obligations as an industry leader we have become."
 Chipjet claims it can actively meet market and customers' needs and continues to invest in being a first-class chip solutions provider and trusted partner, and a vital partner and supplier to others in the Dinglong group.

-RemaxWorld Expo 2021 October 14-16 Can't get to China this year?
+Can't get to China this year?